mortie/snow/README.md

 defer(printf("Hello "));` will print "Hello World").
 If the test case fails, only deferred expressions defined before the point of failure will be executed.

+### done()

+Must be called at the end of the main function.
+It will print the total count of total and successful tests (if there's more than one top-level description), and return with an appropriate exit code (0 if no tests failed, 1 if tests failed).

 ## Assert Macros

 ### fail(fmt, ...)